 Thanks to increasingly interconnected trade routes, both physical and digital, the spirit of the historical trade routes still lives on.
 In today’s interdependent trading atmosphere, it isn’t just the likes of huge commodity conglomerates like Vitol and Glencore International that stand to gain from quicker and easier trading connections.
 Indeed, wholly new companies are being created in order to support the growth of international trade through providing services in areas such as logistics, processing, international payments and insurance.

 If that spirit of collaboration and cultural exchange continues to exist then it seems certain that global flows of goods, services, capital, concepts and technologies, indeed, trades of every size and calibre, will continue to flourish.

-*All figures are taken from the World Trade Organisation (WTO) and are based on findings from 2013 surveys and statistical reports.
+*All figures are taken from the World Trade Organization (WTO) and are based on findings from 2013 surveys and statistical reports.